Ghost House Trail - Yanchep (Yandjip) National Park

 This is another trail which has been on my list to revisit for some time!
 We originally walked this trail some years ago by accident after missing the turn off while walking the Caves Trail.
 At that time I wasn't overly impressed with the trail but that may have been our state of mind as it seemed never ending considering we were supposed to be hiking a 4km trail!
 This time we headed off in July and walked in a clockwise direction, as recommended, and I now understand why it is considered to be one of Perth's top trails.

-Soon after the massive tree trunk which is sprouting multiple shoots the Ghost House Trail splits from the Wetlands Trail.
-Prior to the 2019 fires there was a large trail information sign here but now there are only trail markers.
+About halfway around the lake the Ghost House Trail splits from the Wetlands Trail.
 The trail narrows into a single file track as it steadily climbs through tuart woodlands.
 We could hear kookaburras in the distance and other birds were flitting about.
 Trail makers appear at regular intervals even though there is only one clear trail to follow.

 As you approach and then skirt the northern edge of the wetlands you can hear a chorus of frogs.
 The trail is quite narrow and you will inevitably brush up against the plant foliage so make sure you use a repellent and take precautions against ticks as the animal tracks in the mud prove that this trail is also used by the resident kangaroos.